Sonallah Ibrahim

-In harmony with his political ideas, in 2003 he refused to accept a prestigious literary award worth £E100,000 from Egypt's Ministry of Culture.
+In harmony with his political beliefs, in 2003 he refused to accept a prestigious literary award worth £E100,000 from Egypt's Ministry of Culture.

-Biography
+Life and career

-Sonallah Ibrahim was born in Cairo in 1937.
-His father was an upper-middle class civil servant; his mother, from a poor background, had been a nurse hired to look after his father's paralysed first wife.
+Sonallah Ibrahim was born in Cairo on 3 August 1937.
+His father was an upper-middle-class civil servant; his mother, from a poor background, had been a nurse hired to look after his father's paralysed first wife.
 Ibrahim entered Cairo University to study law in 1952.
 There he joined the Marxist Democratic Movement for National Liberation (DMNL).
 Despite the DMNL's support for Nasser's coup, Nasser moved to repress Communists in the late 1950s.
 Ibrahim, arrested in 1959, received a seven-year prison sentence from a military tribunal.
 He was released in 1964 on the occasion of Nikita Khrushchev visiting Egypt for the opening of the Aswan Dam.
 In 1968 Ibrahim was one of the Egyptian intellectuals who contributed to the avant-garde literary magazine Galerie 68.

+Ibrahim died on 13 August 2025, at the age of 88, after suffering from pneumonia.